-To solicit input from key informants, those individuals who have a broad interest in the health of the community, an Online Key Informant Survey was also implemented throughout the county as part of this process.
+To solicit input from key informants, those individuals who have a broad interest in the health of the community, an Online Key Informant Survey also was implemented as part of this process.
 A list of recommended participants was provided by Lee Health; this list included names and contact information for physicians, public health representatives, other health professionals, social service providers, and a variety of other community leaders.
 Potential participants were chosen because of their ability to identify primary concerns of the populations with whom they work, as well as of the community overall.

 Key informants were contacted by email, introducing the purpose of the survey and providing a link to take the survey online; reminder emails were sent as needed to increase participation.
-Note that key informant input was drawn from a more regional administration that included all of Lee County.
 In all, 80 community representatives took part in the Online Key Informant Survey, as outlined in the table that follows: